Dozzlime06/nekomancer-docs/features/swap-aggregator.md

 ## Smart Contract

-The SwapAggregatorV32 contract handles all swaps:
+The SwapAggregator contract handles all swaps:

 | Property | Value |
 |----------|-------|